Little Ponderosa, Oklahoma

 Little Ponderosa is a census-designated place (CDP) in Beaver County, Oklahoma, United States.
+As of the 2020 census, Little Ponderosa had a population of 438.
 Within the Oklahoma Panhandle, it was first listed as a CDP after the 2010 census.
-It is in the northwest corner of Beaver County, on the west side of U.S. Routes 83 and 270.
+Little Ponderosa is in the northwest corner of Beaver County, on the west side of U.S. Routes 83 and 270.
 It is about 7 mi southeast of Liberal, Kansas.